thet/commons-wallpaper-gnome-extension/README.md

-# GNOME Shell extension - Wikimedia Commons Wallpaper changer
+# GNOME Shell extension - Wikimedia Commons Wallpaper Changer

 Lightweigt GNOME shell extension to change your wallpaper at set intervals to selected pictures from Wikimedia Commons.
 It shows the description of the